 Attendance is vital to your success in this class.
 Attendance will count toward your final grade with selected class meetings being worth 5 points apiece.
-If you are tardy to class (leave early or arrive late) you will only receive 2 points for attendance.
 This entails that most class periods will earn you credit, though you will not know which classes will be counted towards your final grade until you attend class, thus encouraging you to attend ALL class meetings.
 If students are not prepared to participate in class discussion the attendance grade may be taken in the form of quizzes based on the assigned reading for corresponding class days.
 Also, the instructor reserves the right to select activities (in or out of class) which will count towards the student participation grade.
 Students will be notified in a timely manner in such situations.